snoopy202/Near-Earth-Objects-Classification/README.md

 ## Dataset

 The dataset contains 10 different columns.
 We created a binary classification model to predict the "hazardous" output using features such as estimated diameter, relative velocity, miss distance, and absolute magnitude.
-For more information about the dataset, you can visit:

 - [Dataset on Kaggle](https://www.kaggle.com/datasets/sameepvani/nasa-nearest-earth-objects?select=neo.csv)
 - [NASA API](https://api.nasa.gov/)